damianduffy/missile-command/README.md

 ### From Source
 The following guide is for downloading the source and running on Linux.
 Other platforms have not been tested but should run in a Python 3 environment.

-You should have Git and Python3 installed on your system.
+You need to have Git and Python3 installed on your system.

 Clone / download files from Github repository